 The Find bar is provided for quick searching for the text in the viewer.
-Just simply choose Edit -> Find or press CTRL+F. Then, enter a search string.
+Just simply choose Edit-> Find -> Find or press COMMAND-F. Then, enter a search string.
 The search starts at the cursor's current position to the end of the file.

-For Grid View or Tree View, you need to choose Find Data or Find Value.
+For Grid View or Tree View, you need to click \curvearrowright and choose Find Data.